University of Mannheim: Rankings and reputation

-The University of Mannheim was called "The Harvard of Germany" by the German newspaper Die Zeit.
-The 2015 QS World University Rankings ranked the UMA among the best one hundred universities within the disciplines of Social Sciences & Management, Accounting & Finance, Business Administration & Management and Economics & Econometrics, as well as among the Top 50 universities within the discipline of Political Sciences.

-Subject

-In the 2018 Times Higher Education subject rankings the University of Mannheim was internationally ranked 20th in Business and Economics, 31st in Social Sciences, 90th in Psychology, and 151–175 in Computer Science.
-Within Germany the university ranked first in both, Business and Economics, and Social Sciences.
+The University of Mannheim has been featured in various international college and university rankings.
+In the 2024 edition of the QS World University Rankings, it was placed at the 454th position globally and ranked 24th in the national context.
+Concurrently, in the 2024 Times Higher Education World University Rankings, the institution received a global ranking of 187 and a national rank of 18.

+In the QS Social Sciences & Management ranking of 2023, the university was globally ranked at 122nd, while being 4th nationally.
+The Times Higher Education 2023 rankings for Business and Economics placed the institution 41st globally and 2nd nationally.
+Moreover, in the 2023 rankings for Business & Management Studies and Economics & Econometrics, QS placed the university at 75th and 43rd globally, with national ranks of 1st and 2nd, respectively.
+In the 2022 ARWU Subject Ranking, the university ranks first in Germany in political science and finance.

 The university's programs for social sciences, politics as well as business informatics rank nationwide within the Top 3 and its programs for law and computer science within the Top 10.

 In 2008, the Business School was the first German institution to receive the "Triple Crown", that is accreditations by the world's three largest business school accreditation associations AMBA (UK), AACSB International (USA) und EQUIS (Belgium).

-In the German CHE University Ranking 2017/2018, the psychology as well as the romance languages department were ranked highest in Germany, receiving more top scores than any other institution of their discipline nationwide.
+In the German CHE University Ranking 2017/2018, the psychology as well as the Romance languages department were ranked highest in Germany, receiving more top scores than any other institution of their discipline nationwide.

 The university's Master in Management is ranked 14th in Europe by the FT.
 The university's business school is ranked 1st in Germany by the Eduniversal ranking and 34th worldwide.

 Student life

-In the 2017/2018 academic year there were 12,000 full-time students, of which approximately 15% came from abroad (718 exchange students and 1,126 international full-time students).
-110 nationalities are represented in the UMA student body.
+In the 2024 fall semester there were 11,933 enrolled students, of whom 15% came from abroad (588 exchange students and 1,198 directly enrolled at the university).
+More than 100 nationalities are represented in the UMA student body.